shinyford/nowplaying/README.md

 ### Initialisation

-Initialise the `nowplaying` service by starting it's instance:
+Initialise the `nowplaying` service by starting its instance:

 ```dart
 await NowPlaying.instance.start();